Desperado (Pat Martino album): Reception

 The authors of the Penguin Guide to Jazz Recordings wrote: "Desperado is a little-known stab at fusion: Martino plays electric 12-string against rumbling electric piano and bass, and the results are akin to a tighter, less violent Lifetime.
 'Express' and 'Desperado' hit a particularly compelling movement."

 In an article for All About Jazz, Ian Patterson wrote: "Martino's inventiveness... seems inexhaustible...
 Though Martino's soloing has the energy of rock, the language is unmistakably jazz, with a clear melodic logic.
 There is also a gentler side to his playing, as witnessed on the caressing ballad 'A Portrait of Diana.'
 'Express' caps an excellent album on a thrilling note."

 “Even this difficult instrument doesn’t dampen his proficiency.”

 Background

-Recorded at the legendary Rudy Van Gelder studios, Mr. Martino chose a 12 string guitar to define his interpretations of his own compositions and "Oleo" by Sonny Rollins.
+Recorded at the legendary Rudy Van Gelder studios, Martino chose a 12-string guitar to define his interpretations of his own compositions and "Oleo" by Sonny Rollins.